 rchive-audit.n.txt.gzfile is copied into the file with the next higher number, and the content of

 archive-audit.1.txtand then compressed to create

 archive-audit.n.txt.gzfiles exist, during the rotation the contents of

 About audit logs in high-availability configurations

-In high-availability (HA) configurations, there is a primary and secondary BIG-IQ® system.
-During failover, the audit log entries and the audit archive settings are copied from the primary to the secondary system before the secondary system becomes the new primary system.
+In high-availability (HA) configurations, there is an active and standby BIG-IQ.
+During failover, the audit log entries and the audit archive settings are copied from the active to the standby BIG-IQ before the standby becomes the new active BIG-IQ.

-However, archived audit logs are not copied from the primary to the secondary BIG-IQ system.
+However, archived audit logs are not copied from the active to the standby BIG-IQ.